crodier/software-blog/_posts/2023-09-22-message-formats.md

 # Zero-Copy vs. Binary vs. JSON: A Comparative Analysis of Efficient Message Formats

-At Layer 4 (Transport) in the OSI model you first choose TCP or UDP as one important choice for messaging; but this is almost always TCP due to error correction (along with de minimus gains of using UDP over TCP coming at a high complexity cost.)
+At Layer 4 (Transport) in the OSI model you first choose TCP or UDP; but this is almost always TCP due to error correction (along with de minimus gains of using UDP over TCP coming at a high complexity cost.)

-Layer 7 (Application) is a critical decision of message format.
+Message Format is a critical Layer 7 (Application) decision.
 For any reasonably large messaging system this decision can determine millions of dollars of CPU and engineering time.

-The results and reasons seem to be poorly understood and the choice these days is for the ubiquitous JSON.
+The results and reasons seem to be poorly understood making the primary choice the ubiquitous JSON.

 This decision for JSON be costly and troublesome for many businesses.